$

 Note that these permits often have expiration dates.
 Some, like Arkansas, are active until canceled, while others, like Colorado, need renewing every two years.
 It’s really important to keep track of these renewal dates to avoid accidentally doing business without a valid permit.

+• Certain products are exempt from tax.
+For example, many states make food, clothing, and some professional services non-taxable.
+This means when a seller sells these items, they should not collect sales tax on them.
 Look out for sales tax holidays too.
 Some states temporarily waive sales tax on select items, like school supplies or clothing during back-to-school season.

 Your next priority is filing accurate sales tax returns.